On this page

 Now let’s deal with the 5 reasons why your baby is unsettled at night since starting solids:

-- It may not be the food – Baby sleep problems can be caused by many other things.
+Is your baby unsettled after a night feed?
+This may be true, but baby sleep problems can be caused by many other things other than feeding.
 A change in routine, teething or simply being too hot or too cold can all result in your baby not sleeping.
-It could just be caused by your baby’s age and their stage of development.
+Or it may simply be caused by your baby’s stage of development.